-31 https://calepacomplaints.secure.force.com/complaints/Complaint
+29 https://calepacomplaints.secure.force.com/complaints/Complaint

-Regulation and four complaints through CalEPA's reporting system within the Stockton AB 617 Community.
+Complaints are a vital part of CARB's enforcement program and we encourage the community to report possible violations regularly.
+In 2019, CARB received eight diesel complaints through CARB's complaint reporting system for the Truck and Bus Regulation and four complaints through CalEPA's reporting system within the Stockton AB 617 Community.
 CARB referred the complaints received to the appropriate section in a timely manner.